pimoroni/scroll-phat/README.md

 ## Resetting the Scroll pHAT

-run the turn_leds_off.py script to turn off all the LEDs
+To turn off all the LEDs, run the turn_leds_off.py script, or in Python:

 ```python
 import scrollphat